janreidev-web/expensegenie/README.md

 ---

-## 📄 License

-This project is distributed under the MIT License.
-See `LICENSE.txt` for more information.

----

 <p align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by John Rey Layderos
 </p>